 The Moving Architects Story

 Erin Carlisle Norton founded The Moving Architects on New Year’s Day, 2007.
-Growing up in the nooks and crannies of a Victorian house and the Neo-Gothic church outside of Pittsburgh, PA where her father was pastor, she developed a heightened awareness of her experience of physical spaces long-steeped in the passage of time.
-Adding to this her vigilance in exploring and promoting the female voice and form, TMA is now a female-centric dance company known for creating highly visual, architectural, physically dynamic, and innovative dance works.
-TMA has toured Central Asia with the US Department of State, across Morocco with Action Danse Festival, and throughout the Midwest, East Coast, and Southern United States.
-Norton has received choreographic accolades and awards including two NJ State Council on the Arts Choreographic Fellowships.
-The company regularly collaborates on projects praised by colleagues as “brave and bold and fearless” and by critics as a “fresh and daring aesthetic”.
+Growing up in the nooks and crannies of a Victorian house and the Neo-Gothic church outside of Pittsburgh, PA where her father was pastor, she developed a heightened awareness of her experience of physical spaces long steeped in the passage of time.
+Adding this to her vigilance in exploring and promoting the female voice and form, TMA is now a female-centric dance company known for creating highly visual, architectural, physically dynamic, and innovative dance works.
+TMA has taught and performed all over the United States, throughout Central Asia with the US Department of State, and across Morocco and Guatemala, in spaces ranging from seaside to tennis courts to libraries and classrooms to lofts and proscenium stages.
+The company regularly collaborates on projects praised by colleagues as “brave and bold and fearless” and by critics with a “fresh and daring aesthetic”.
 Norton’s work is grounded in collaboration and her physical research in Laban Movement Analysis, modern and postmodern dance techniques, and improvisational study.
+Originally founded in Chicago, The Moving Architects is currently based in New Jersey/New York City.

 Female-Centric Dance Company